andyroiiid/lua/README.md

 # Lua

-A simple wrapper for using lua within a cmake project.
+A simple wrapper for using Lua in a CMake project.

-Lua version: 5.4.4
+Lua version: 5.4.6